This is a tutorial on how to use the Cricut to address envelopes.

 The first is to use a ready-made envelope and the second is to make your own envelope.
 Both have its benefits.
 The benefit of having a ready made envelope is simple, you don’t need to make the envelope.
 However, it is a little more work to line up the envelope.

 Cricut envelope addressing with ready made envelopes

 First, type your addresses in using the Text feature.
 Make sure all the lines of the recipient’s address is “Attached” together and all the lines of your address is “attached” together.
 That way, when you go to “make it”, they are grouped together in the right way.

 Once you hit “make it”, you basically have to place your envelope on a mat and then move the address you’ve typed around on the correct grid intersection.

 If you are doing this on your phone or tablet, you can use the Snap Mat feature to line up the text with the mat.

 If you want to make this go a little bit faster, try coloring each envelope’s address in a different color.
 That way, you can write them all in one “make it” session within having to switch back and forth between the different interfaces.

 How to address and cut envelopes with the Cricut

-I like this second method more because if you are going to go through the trouble to writing (which takes a long time by the way) with the Cricut, then why not use better quality material for the envelope.
+I like this second method more because if you are going to go through the trouble of writing (which takes a long time by the way) with the Cricut, then why not use better quality material for the envelope.